Geodesic Models with Convexity Shape Prior: Curvature Penalized Minimal Paths

 \subsection{Orientation lifting for curvature representation}

-The proposed convexity-constrained geodesic models are obtained as variants of classical curvature penalized models~\cite{chen2017global,duits2018optimal,mirebeau2018fast}.
+The proposed convexity-constrained geodesic models are obtained as variants of the classical curvature-penalized models~\cite{chen2017global,duits2018optimal,mirebeau2018fast}.
 Their common foundation is to evaluate curvature using an orientation lifting~\cite{chambolle2019total}.
 Consider a smooth curve $\gamma : [0,1] \to \Omega$, with non-vanishing velocity\footnote{The non-vanishing velocity assumption is implicit in the sequel.}.
 Then there exists a unique function $\eta : [0,1] \to \bS^1$ obeying for all $\varrho \in [0,1]$

-where $\dfnt=(\cos\theta, \sin\theta)^\trans$ denotes the unit vector of angle $\theta$ w.r.t.\ the horizontal axis, and $\dot\gamma$ is the first-order derivative of $\gamma$.
+where $\dfnt=(\cos\theta, \sin\theta)$ denotes the unit vector of angle $\theta$ w.r.t.\ the horizontal axis, and $\dot\gamma$ is the first-order derivative of $\gamma$.
 Thus, $\eta(\varrho)$ encodes the tangent direction at $\gamma(\varrho)$.
 By \eqref{eq_TurningAngle}, we define the orientation-lifted curve

 whose first-order derivative reads $\dot\Gamma(\varrho)=(\dot\gamma(\varrho),\dot\eta(\varrho))\in\bE$.
 Conversely, we refer to $\gamma$ as the \emph{physical projection}, and $\eta$ as the \emph{angular component}, of the orientation lifted curve $\Gamma$.
 The curvature $\kappa:[0,1]\to\bR$ of the planar curve $\gamma$ is obtained as